 - An appreciation of the council’s sphere of influence across the SDGs

 - An understanding of how to integrate SDGs into decision-making processes

 - a process for engaging councillors, executives, managers, staff and community in localising the SDGs

 - Knowledge of how other councils are linking practices to the SDGs and monitoring and reporting on outcomes across the 17 goals.

 Hosted by Central Coast Council

-Lexi Crouch, Sustainability and Education Officer at Plastic Police, talks about all things soft plastic in this webinar hosted by Central Coast Council.
-Lexi discusses the problems with soft plastic, the solutions and exciting innovations happening across Australia.
+Lexi Crouch, Sustainability and Education Officer at Plastic Police, talked about all things soft plastic in this webinar hosted by Central Coast Council.
+Lexi discussed the problems with soft plastic, the solutions and exciting innovations happening across Australia.

 You can view the webinar on YouTube